We Have A Long History – How The Fund Started

 The health fund existed only for workers in conferences, intuitions, mission fields and student workers.
 The organisation employing the worker would subsidise the fund to an amount equal to what the worker contributed to the fund.

 History To Modern Day

 ACA Health Benefits Fund (ACAHBF) was formed in August 1971.
 For 10 years from 1976-1986, ACA Health wasn’t registered with the Australian Government as there appeared no advantage in doing so.
 The decision was made in April 1986 to re-register.
 In part to provide a ‘continuation of entitlement’ when employees transferred to other health funds when they left church employment.

 A lot has changed since those early days.
 Today ACA Health Benefits Fund provides private health cover of exceptional value and great choice for current and past employees of the Adventist church, and their families.

 The SDA church has long been committed to the health and wellbeing of its employees.
 Establishing a health fund was part of its ‘people ministry’.
-It helps the people who work for the church, to help the church fulfil its mission.
+It helps the people who work for the church, to help the church fulfill its mission.
 We value our employees and their families.
-This is why ACA has expanded its offering to provide private health cover for extended family members as well – not just immediate family.
+This is why ACA Health has expanded its offering to provide private health cover for extended family members as well – not just immediate family.

 Today, ACA Health continues to live up to its motto ‘Because we care…’ by introducing the new Bare Essentials Hospital Cover and changing the product pricing structure in response to feedback form members.
 ACA Health’s commitment and dedication to its members will continue on as it has since it all started back in 1934.